MOSTASHAROON/forms-management-system-views-builder/readme.txt

 We don't give any support to this plugin here, if you need any help please feel free to contact us through our [support page](http://mostasharoon.org/support/).

 == Changelog ==

+= 1.2.0.2 =
+* Fix: Incorrect fields order issue, caused by the new multi-step form feature.

 = 1.2.0.1 =
 * Enhance: Update readme.txt file